A fan’s guide – the club from early doors to today

 Lausanne Sports were no more.
 In June 2003, Lausanne Sport came into being, to join the humble ranks of the Deuxième Ligue Interrégionale.
 Two promotions later, they welcomed the prodigal Chapuisat.
 He immediately converted two penalties in an initial 5-4 win over Winterthur, the second-tier Challenge League campaign culminating four points from a promotion play-off.

 Struggling at first, doomed to relegation in 2014, LS bounced back at the second time of asking in 2016 under the trusted stewardship of Fabio Celestini.
-A bleak run in early 2017 all but scuppered attempts to build on that promotion – a mid-table berth for 2017-18 should set the club up as a top-tier outfit by the time the Stade de la Tuilière is unveiled in 2019.
+A bleak run in early 2017 all but scuppered attempts to build on that promotion.

 A worthy stage for five matches at the 1954 World Cup, including the memorable semi-final between Hungary and Uruguay, the Stade Olympique narrowly missed out on hosting the Games of 1960 but witnessed many classic floodlit clashes during Lausanne’s heyday in the 1960s.

 For Lausanne’s return to the Super League in 2016, attendances rose to an average of below 5,000, the highest gate under 8,000.
-Unless Servette of Geneva go up, availability isn’t going to be a problem.
+Unless Servette of Geneva are in town, availability isn’t going to be a problem.